How Rent to Own Works: A Guide

 The Federal Housing Administration’s mortgage program has been around ever since FDR installed it in the 1930’s and has been quite popular ever since.
 In this agreement, you can make a down payment on a home as low as 3.5 percent if you have a minimum credit score of 580 and meet other financial qualifications.
 It’s actually an insurance program, so you would be paying premiums in order to receive coverage on things such as potential lender losses.
 This is your best bet if you have enough money for a smaller down payment and you’re ready to make the financial commitment to owning a home.

 Getting Started with Rent to Own

 You’ve read through our guide, deliberated for some time and finally decided that rent to own sounds like a good option.
 Getting started with the rent to own process might seem daunting because of all the responsibilities that come with it.
 However, with some advice and instruction, we can put you in the right direction.

-Let’s review our step-by-step strategy on how rent to own works:
+Let’s review our step-by-step strategy on how to rent to own:

 Step #1: Decide on a Property

 Start by looking for homes on the Internet.
 Luckily for you, we have millions of property listings on Rent to Own Labs from locations all over the country.
 Once you’ve narrowed down your top choices, contact the sellers and ask to see the homes.
 Meet them, get to know them, and ask questions.
 While touring the property, make sure you inspect as much as you can.
 Keep your eye out for things that look damaged or broken.
 In addition to the home, explore the neighborhood and city to determine if this is somewhere you’d like to live.

 Step #2: Seek Advice From Expert Sources